Imatges de pàgina

 -Skinning an Eel-Claret, Port, and Brandy-Shakspeare's Witches—Beauty of

-Loch-Lomond-Dr. Drummond-Love of Liherty-Execution of Hackman-Alterca
+Loch-Lomond-Dr. Drummond-Love of Liberty-Execution of Hackman-Alterca-

-tion between Johnson and Beauclerk-Mallet-Mr. Fitzherbert-Friendship
+tion between Johnson and Beauclerk-Mallet-Mr. Fitzherbert-Friendship-

 Garrick-Chesterfield-Johnson's Ideas of Drinking-Dr. Taylor-Parental Affec-